Menu Close

 Pam & Sam Bryant

 Since 1978 Sam and Pam have been serving in Mexico in a variety of key support roles.
 The administrative assistance and practical help that they give to the linguists allows them to focus on research, publishing written materials and to train others.
-They are currently responsible for oversight of 3 separate facilities in Mexico, for managing visa applications, as well as legal representation for the non-profit organization in Mexico.
-The Bryants need to strengthen their partnership team in order to continue serving in this way.
+They are currently responsible for managing visa applications, as well as legal representation for the non-profit organization in Mexico.
+Since the end of September of 2023 Sam and Pam have been fulfilling their assignments from the Mexico Branch Translation Center in Mitla, Oaxaca, Mexico.
+As of April 26, 2024 they will be temporarily fulfilling the same assignments from the SIL (Summer Institute of Linguistics) center near Tucson, AZ.
+Plans are to return to Mexico in the Fall of 2024.
 Please consider how you might partner with them financially, in prayer, or by encouraging others to partner with the Bryants.

 Jeanne Austin